nostrgamer/BitcoinBudget/README.md

 3. **Allocate Budget**: Assign 100,000 sats to Groceries, 300,000 to Rent
 4. **Add Expenses**: Spend 25,000 sats from Groceries category
 5. **Check Balances**: See remaining amounts in each envelope
-6. **View Reports**: 📊 Reports → Spending Breakdown or Net Worth Analysis
+6. **View Reports**: 📊 Reports → Spending Breakdown, Net Worth Analysis, or Future Purchasing Power
+7. **Analyze Future**: See how Bitcoin's power law reduces your future spending needs

 ## File Structure